 Pompeii has always held a deep fascination for me.
 I have been here twice now because the first time we did a self-tour, and I didn’t end up noticing half of the things that I learned when taking a guided tour.
+So after having been there twice now, I put together the Ultimate Guide to Pompeii.

 After learning more about this place, you walk through its streets and can feel the amazing history, wonder at the extremely detailed and well-preserved ruins, and sense of the palpable weight of the many deaths that occurred there.